Get alerts of updates about «Adults need booster vaccines every ten years»

 Booster dose for vaccine against diphtheria, tetanus, pertussis and poliomyelitis

+The vaccines are given as one dose (combination vaccine).
 The vaccine costs 300 Norwegian kroner.
 You may be charged a fee for the consultation to get the vaccine, this will vary depending on where you get the vaccine.

 Do I need a booster dose of the measles vaccine?

 Most adults who were born and grew up in Norway are protected against measles, either because they are vaccinated or they have had the disease.
 The measles vaccine was introduced in the Childhood Immunisation Programme for one-year-olds in 1969, and as part of the MMR vaccine for measles, mumps and rubella for 6th grade schoolchildren in 1983.